Visirt/node-red-contrib-broadlink-control/README.md

 ### New Broadlink App and Cloud mode - Troubleshooting

 The latest Broadlink app may confiure the device in cloud mode which means that it will no longer function locally with this library.
-This is common for RM4 and RM3 Mini Newer device (eg device type 5f36).
+This is common for RM4 and RM3 Mini newer devices (e.g. device type `5f36` or `2737`).
 If you can discover the device but cannot learn or send, then you likely have this issue.

 To reverse this, you will need to reset the device.